Environmental Management System (EMS)

 Soil Contamination Prevention

-Across FY2008 and FY2009, we evaluated the risks associated with cement plants that may be sited on contaminated ground by appointing an expert consultant to undertake a land history survey, conduct drilling surveys, and verify whether or not the soil is contaminated.
+Across FY2008 and FY2009, we evaluated the risks associated with cement plants that may be sited on contaminated ground by appointing an expert consultant to undertake a land history survey, conducted drilling surveys, and verified whether or not the soil is contaminated.
 Actions have been taken as necessary based on the findings, such as the installation of observation wells to monitor ground water contamination and the removal of contaminated soil.
-We are also working to eliminate the possibility of soil contamination via measures to prevent the leakage of wastewater from scrapyards or fluid from oil tanks, acid/alkali tanks, pipes and so forth.
+Furthermore, as measures to prevent seepage of leaked liquids from oil, acid, and alkali tanks, as well as piping, we are striving to prevent soil contamination by implementing work such as replacing buried pipes with overhead pipes and introducing hazardous substance leak detection systems.

 Management of PCB Waste